 In 2004, Carlos founded his first real estate company, CONTI Construction, and began performing small construction jobs.
 In 2005, he founded his second real estate company, CONTI Group, to capitalize on an opportunistic time for renovating residential real estate.
 His companies updated and sold 30 homes over the next two years.
 But, forecasting the housing bubble was set to burst, Carlos began evaluating more long-term real estate opportunities.
 He quickly discovered the cashflow producing, reliable investment model of multifamily commercial real estate.

 After evaluating markets across the country, Carlos shut down his operations and relocated to Dallas, TX in 2008.
 In March of the same year, Carlos closed on his first multifamily property, a 208 unit asset.
 Afterward, he proceeded to acquire six more properties, a total of 1,400 units, within six months.
-Soon after, he met another entrepreneur, Stewart Hsu, who would become his business partner.
-Together, they co-founded CONTI Organization in 2008.
-Since then, they have leveraged the performance potential of Dallas’ multifamily market, purchased 42 properties (10,600+ units), and been a part of over $1B in real estate transactions.
+Since then, he has leveraged the performance potential of the U.S. multifamily market, purchased over 12,000 units, and been a part of over $2.5B in real estate transactions.

 Today, Carlos continues to move at full speed ahead.
 He is a driven entrepreneur with a Make It Happen attitude towards building the right businesses with the right team while empowering people to look for the best in themselves.